 - Check “Add to Device Enrollment Program”, Activated and complete enrollment", "Supervise Devices" -> Next;

-- Select your server or select “New Server” -> Next;
+- Optional step for adding to DEP & Enrolling: Select your server or select “New Server” - Next;

 - Give the new MDM server a name (for example: “ZuluDesk”), enter the Apple Configurator 2 MDM Server URL you can find in ZMS Devices -> Enroll Device(s) URL in the “Enrollment URL” field and click on the “Next” button;